Skip to main content

 • tosLink: hosted terms acceptance URL

-A Wallet is a custodial crypto wallet Ledger manages on behalf of a customer.
-Wallets hold stablecoin balances and are the foundation for most money movement.
-What you can do with a wallet:
+A Crypto Wallet is a custodial onchain wallet Ledger manages on behalf of a customer.
+Crypto wallets hold stablecoin balances and are the foundation for most money movement.
+What you can do with a crypto wallet:

 • Receive deposits via crypto deposit addresses